alextanhongpin/js-learn/snapshotting.md

   const conditions = [{
       seconds: 5,
       threshold: 10000
-    }, // Run every 5 seconds or when the threshold is 10,000.
+    }, // Run every 5 seconds when the threshold is 10,000.
 Note that it will run at seconds 5, 10, 15...., it is not relative to when the code execute.
     {
       seconds: 60,
       threshold: 1000